Rogerskelamen/nvim/README.md

 - `coc-calc`

-You easily change one of them by set the following setting:
+You can easily change one of them by adding the following settings:

 ```vim
 let g:coc_global_extensions = ['coc-explorer']